usnistgov/defrabb/README.md

 2. Update `config/resources.yml` as necessary.
 3. Run pipeline using `snakemake --use-conda -j1`

-## Development and Testing
+## Executing and Archiving DeFrABB Analysis Runs
-A small dataset with chr 21 for GRCh38 [^1] was developed for testing and development.
-The resources are either included in the repository or are hosted in a GIAB S3 bucket with appropriate urls included in the `resources.yml` small example datasets are included / made available for testing framework code.
-Test pipeline for runtime errors using `snakemake --use-conda -j1`
+Steps below assume running defrabb on workstation with team NAS mounted.
+1. Create new branch from master noting release tag for master, use the following naming convention for branchnames [YYYYMMDD_milestone_brief-id].
+1. Fill out `config/analyses_[YYYYMMDD_milestone_brief-id]` and update `config/resources.yml` if necessary.
+1. Define RUNID in `run_on_workstation.sh` as [YYYYMMDD_milestone_brief-id]
+1. Run pipeline using `sh etc/run_on_workstation.sh`, commenting out report and archiving generation as well as run archiving step.
+1. Generate report and snakemake archive using `sh etc/run_on_workstation.sh`, commenting out running the pipeline and run archiving.
+1. Fill out README with relevant run information - framework repo info - [milestone] tag (with some potential - hopefully minor-differences), who ran the framework and where/ how, justification / reasoning for analyses, JZ notes (what did we learn), use [defrabb run README template](https://docs.google.com/document/d/1yTXP-3OQxXfGl7kIyXWMTac-USMgiMNPhz10GXwBro0/edit?usp=sharing).
+1. Add run information to the [defrabb run log spreadsheet](https://docs.google.com/spreadsheets/d/183LuUat1VCJo2dL7fu0LFMOy8CBA5FTo4WyOVsx4U6o/edit?usp=sharing)

+# Running DeFrABB using NIST Compute Resources (NIST Internal Use Only)
-# Running Framework on CTCMS Cluster
+## Running Framework on CTCMS Cluster
 Documentation for running pipeline on CTCMS using tmux and the ctcms profile.
 CTCMS snakemake cluster deployment profile generated using [Snakemake Slurm profile template](https://github.com/Snakemake-Profiles/slurm).